California Retail Dealer Bond

 How Many Bonds Do You Need?

-There are bonds required by the state of California to sell vehicles which protect the public.
+There are bonds required by the state of California for you to sell vehicles which protect the public.
 There are also bonds that can protect your business or customers which are not required by the state.

 California Dealer Bond Requirements